CloudSnorkel/cdk-github-runners/API.md

 ```

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.IRunnerImageBuilder">IRunnerImageBuilder</a>
-- *Default:* image builder with `CodeBuildRunner.LINUX_X64_DOCKERFILE_PATH` as Dockerfile
+- *Default:* CodeBuildRunnerProviderProps.imageBuilder()

-Image builder for CodeBuild image with GitHub runner pre-configured.
+Runner image builder used to build Docker images containing GitHub Runner and all requirements.

-A user named `runner` is expected to exist with access to Docker-in-Docker.
+The image builder must contain the {@link RunnerImageComponent.dockerInDocker} component unless `dockerInDocker` is set to false.

 The image builder determines the OS and architecture of the runner.